Signal, WhatsApp Co-Founder Launch 'Open Source Privacy Technology' Nonprofit - Slashdot

 Reading stuff like this makes me very happy, and restores some of the hope that I've been losing as I age.

-Signal is only partially private (Score:2)
+Signal is only partially private (Score:4, Interesting)

-There is no valid technical reason for requiring the revelation of a mobile phone
+There is no valid technical reason for requiring the revelation of a mobile phone number for enabling an account instead of f.e. using e-mail, and since the application is not monetized in any way - no ads, no end-user costs what so ever - people should ask themselves what the true gain is from pouring millions of dollars into SMS costs etc. to keep Signal running without a single end-user dollar going back to the operation.

 That is why you use a prepaid SIM card and toss it after registration, if you are really concerned about such things.